Action and Activism

 Where: University of Wales Trinity Saint David, Lampeter Campus

 When: 14 March 2018

-With Professor John Sauven, Professor Tony Juniper, Professor David Cadman and Professor Alan Eirera
+With Professor John Sauven, Professor Tony Juniper and Professor David Cadman

 The third Lampeter Harmony conference takes place on 14 March on the Lampeter campus.
 Our question this year is 'What is effective action?'
 If we are to create a world which is more harmonious, where sustainable principles are observed, the interdependence of humanity and the environment respected, and social justice practiced, how should we act?

 We will look at social harmony, environmental harmony and spiritual harmony and include:

 We will have speakers from across the university - staff and students - and the community.
 The full programme will be announced in early 2018.